West Virginia Code

 No member of any authority, nor any of its officers, employees, agents or consultants, shall have any interest in any firm, partnership, corporation, company, association or joint-stock association engaged in the business of providing public transportation in the area encompassed by the authority, or in the manufacture, sale or lease of passenger transportation equipment or facilities.
 No member of any authority, nor any of its officers, employees, agents or consultants, shall contract with the authority or be interested in, either directly or indirectly, any contract with such authority or in the sale of property, either real or personal, to such authority.
 The term "agents" as used in this section shall not be deemed for the purposes of this section to include any persons or authorities which lease from or contract for superintendence and management services with any authority for the administration, maintenance, repair or operation of any system.

-(b) Except as provided below, the procurement of all supplies, equipment and materials, where the expenditure required exceeds the sum of $10,000, shall be based on the competitive procedure that is best suited under the circumstances of the procurement.
+(b) Except as provided in subsections (c) or (d) of this section, the procurement of all supplies, equipment and materials, where the expenditure required exceeds the sum of $25,000, shall be based on the competitive procedure that is best suited under the circumstances of the procurement.

-(c) In determining the competitive bid procedures that is best suited under the circumstances, an authority shall conduct:
+(c) In determining the competitive bid procedure that is best suited under the circumstances, an authority shall conduct:

 (1) Competitive sealed bidding if: